Theme: Snakes in a Bee Hive

-Author/Opus: This is the 23rd puzzle from our contributing puzzlemaster Carl Worth.
+Author/Opus: This is the 6th puzzle from guest contributor Joseph Howard.

-Rules: (Hybrid of Fillomino and Snake Puzzles.)
+Rules: Variation on Snake Pit (new rules in italics).
 Divide the grid along the boundary lines so that every cell belongs to a snake.
 A snake is a one-cell-wide path at least two cells long that does not touch itself, not even diagonally.
 Circled cells must be at one of the ends of a snake.
 A snake may contain one circled cell, two circled cells, or no circled cells at all.
-Numbered cells must be part of a snake with a length of exactly that number of cells.
-A snake may contain one number, multiple identical numbers, or no numbers at all.
-Two snakes of the same length cannot touch each other horizontally or vertically.
+Each snake houses a word (given below the grid) with one letter in each cell.
+Some letters are given.
+Snakes of the same length cannot touch each other horizontally or vertically.

 Also see this example:

 Answer String: Enter the letter placed in each cell in the marked rows from left to right, separating the two rows by a comma.
 Use CAPITAL LETTERS!